qmtran/openstack-labs/lab-00/instructor-README.md

 ## Update && Upgrade instances

+  0. Each lab will have a `lab-hosts` file.
+Once the public IP addresses are set in this file you can test connectivity to the hsts

-  0. Test connectivity: `ansible -i lab-hosts all -m ping -vvvv`
+  `ansible -i lab-hosts all -m ping -vvvv`

   0. Up[date,grade]: `ansible-playbook -i lab-hosts lab-00/ansible/main.yml`